LogoLogo Light

 • Improved neurological function

-Classes use your bodyweight, along with tools like bands, blocks, and lacrosse balls, to deepen stretches, improve feedback, and maximize results.
+Classes use your body weight, along with tools like bands, blocks, and lacrosse balls, to deepen stretches, improve feedback, and maximize results.

 About Krista Gansterer